Welcome to today's edition of the Rush 24-7 podcast.

 Really amazing.

-Obama and Mrs. Clinton are suggesting now that we make it official, we start arming the rebels in Libya.
+Obama and Mrs. Clinton are suggesting now that we make it official, that we start arming the rebels in Libya.

-They are suggesting that we arm Al-Qaeda.
+They are suggesting that we arm al-Qaeda.

 And yet, ladies and gentlemen, we, you and me, are the extremists.